DriftCascade/DriftCascade-Site/site/content/blog/salvage-wars-private-playtest-info.md

 3. Tactical Variety / Interestingness.
 4. Map and Encounter Design.
 5. RTS / TDS mode (Tab to switch).

+**Known Issues / Please Ignore (For Now)**
+1. Art & UI/UX
+    * Placeholder visuals, missing icons, temporary text, and uneven scaling.
+    * Lot of missing 2d UI screens and attributes on existing screens.
+2. Pathfinding & Vehicle Collisions
+    * Units can crash into each other or get stuck.
+    * Physics-based movement is intentional, but the AI controller needs refinement (top priority).
+3. Overworld Loop (Economy & Progression)
+    * Selling loot, buying equipment, and other meta systems aren’t implemented.
+    * Use the overworld only for force selection.

 ## Submitting Your Feedback